intel/gazebo-sitl/README.md

 ## Throubleshooting ##

 Gazebo might fail to open if the needed models or plugins are not found.
-If that happens, make sure the environment variable GAZEBO_PLUGIN_PATH is correctly pointing to the [build](#build) folder and that the environment variable GAZEBO_MODEL_PATH is pointing to the models folder.
+If that happens, make sure the needed plugins have been successfully built and installed into your shared libraries directory and that all the needed models are present into ~/.gazebo/models.
 The Gazebo --verbose terminal output is useful for determining wether a plugin or a models has not not been found.